madprops/awesome-setup/README.md

 To do this, bind Win + Delete to the DPI button

 That's what I do at least, and it's very efficient

+---

+PrtSc

+>Open Spectacle to take a region screenshot

+Using Escape to cancel this shows more screenshot options